-If a UX designer only focuses on creating optimal experiences for users while neglecting business goals, they will fail.
+If a UX design firm only focuses on creating optimal experiences for users while neglecting business goals, they will fail.
 Many novice UX specialists make this mistake and propose recommendations that are unrealistic.
 Businesses need to be profitable in order to exist.

 – Russ Unger, Director of Experience Planning, DraftFCB

 UX Design Is Not Expensive